Window film: Primary properties

 Switchable films can be switched from opaque to clear by a safe voltage under 36V AC.
 In its opaque state, it can be perfectly used as a projection screen that is viewable from both sides.
 3G switchable film also has UV (100%) and IR (94%) blocking functions and security function.

 Graphic design films are generally colored vinyl or frosted.
 Frosted finish films closely resemble sandblasted or acid-etched glass, while vinyl films are available in a range of colors.
 Both types of films are commonly used in commercial applications.

 Privacy films reduce visibility through the glass.
 Privacy film for flat-glass commercial and residential applications may be silvered, offering an unimpeded view from the low-light side but virtually no view from the high-light side.
 It may also be frosted, rendering the window translucent but not transparent.
 Privacy films for automobiles are available in gradients of darkness, with the darker tints commonly known as "limo tint."

 Correctly applied mirror film can create one-way mirrors.
-Note that in order to be effective, the light differential must be 6–0 times greater to maintain the intended performance. or example, the buildings in a city, during the daytime are difficult to see into, at night however, they can be seen with ease, and if a light is on in the interior space it is easily seen along with the contents.
+Note that in order to be effective, the light differential must be 6–0 times greater to maintain the intended performance.
+For example, during the day, buildings with tinted windows are difficult to see into, but at night, the windows become much easier to see through.

 Other benefits include protection for passengers in the rear of automobiles, protection from UV rays (which have some harmful effects), cooling for pets, greater privacy, reduced chance of theft (because valuables are less visible), reduced glare and reflection on liquid crystal display (LCD) screens, and protection for those who have conditions involving photosensitivity or skin sensitivity, such as lupus (SLE).
 Window film is also considered more effective and practical than stick-on blinds.